Daniel Wiegand MA (MBACP) Person-Centred counsellor

 I previously worked as a counsellor at the East London Out Project and was a volunteer for SAGE in New York City where I also studied Focusing-Oriented Therapy.
 My Focusing experience means I work in a mindful way, paying attention to what is being experienced in the body.

-The people I have worked with have come to me for help with issues including:
+I have a positive difference in many people's lives who have come to me for help with issues including:

 - Stress and anxiety.